Leopard20/Foxit-Reader-quick-scroll/README.md

 Use the side mouse buttons (6+ button mouse) as page up and down when using Foxit Reader.
 _____________

 Not anything fancy.
 Pretty much anyone could do this.
-Just figured it might be of use to some people.
+I've been using this for quite some time now but recently a friend of mine asked me for something similar.
+So I figured it might be of use to other people as well.

+# Description:
 I prefer to use the side buttons of my mouse as PageUp/PageDown to faster scroll through a PDF file.
 But I didn't want to modify the file FoxitReader.exe to acheive this.
 So instead I replaced the program FoxitUpdate.exe (because it runs on every launch, and I don't use auto updaters anyway) with this one.

 # **Features:**